 This message is sent by a non-F1-terminating/F1-terminating IAB-donor to an F1-terminating/non-F1-terminating IAB-donor of a boundary IAB-node, in response to an IAB RESOURCE COORDINATION REQUEST message.

+When used for WAB, this message is sent by the WAB-gNB of a WAB-node to a BH RAN node for the purpose of coordination of the semi-static resources of the WAB-node.For WAB, the boundary IAB-node corresponds to the WAB-node, its parent node corresponds to the BH RAN node, the F1-terminating IAB-donor corresponds to the WAB-gNB and the non-F1-terminating IAB-donor corresponds to the RAN node.